louisabraham/fritm/README.md

     method](https://en.wikipedia.org/wiki/HTTP_tunnel#HTTP_CONNECT_method)
     with the original IP and port

+`fritm.spawn_and_hook(process, port)` launches the process and ensures it is hooked from the beginning.

 ## MITM with `fritm.start_proxy_server(callback, port)`

 1. Launch a local server that listens for connections on the given port